QCLabHKU/QNCIDock/README.md

 ## Installation
-We recommend using Conda to set up the environment.
+First, clone our repo.
+Then, we recommend using Conda to set up the environment.
 ```bash
 conda env create -f ringdock_pi-cation_env.yml
 ```